-In Part One of this step-by-step tutorial series, we explained how to use WordPress widgets and in Part Two, we explained how to configure a text widget.
+In Part One of this tutorial series, we explained how to use WordPress widgets and in Part Two, we explained how to configure a text widget.

-How To Add A Categories Section
+How To Add Post Categories To Your Blog Sidebar

 your categories …

-Let’s configure the Categories widget settings as shown below:
+Let’s configure your Categories widget settings as described below:

-- Click Save when finished …
+- Click Save to update your settings …

-(WordPress Categories widget added to sidebar area)
+(WordPress Categories widget added to sidebar navigation area)

 Tips: